Peer-reviewed Professional journal of the University Graduates of Nursing Science Association (UGONSA)

 Confidentiality: The editors shall not disclose any information about a submitted manuscript to anyone other than the corresponding author(s), reviewers, potential reviewers, alternative editorial advisers, the publisher, or person(s) authorized by the author(s) with written consent.
 The editor shall ensure that information concerning manuscripts submitted by the author(s) is kept confidential.

-Disclosure of Conflicts of Interest: Editors will require reviewers to disclose any potential conflict of interests before agreeing to review a submission.
+Disclosure and Conflicts of Interest: Editors will require reviewers to disclose any potential conflict of interests before agreeing to review a submission.

 Confidentiality: Manuscript reviewers and editorial board members shall treat all submitted manuscripts as privileged data and shall not disclose them.
 Editors shall provide guidance to reviewers on what is expected of them as well as on the necessity to handle submitted material in confidence.